iobroker-community-adapters/ioBroker.ical/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+* (cvoelkel76) add checkbox to allow to exactly match a calender event.
 * (jens-maus) update node-ical to latest 0.20.0
 * (klein0r) Breaking change: Removed trigger state (subscribe is deprecated in js-controller 6.x)
 * (simatec) Responsive design added